netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 ~~~

 # Changes (to be deleted by RFC Editor)

+## From version 08 to version 09
+- updated dates on YANG
+- typos

 ## From version 07 to version 08
 - Added comments from YANG DOCTOR review, includding adding mandatory leafs, adding a tree file, adding an appendix with the yang-library example